-It is anticipated that the Transition to Home Program will assist patients to consolidate the gains made during their inpatient admission, improve confidence, assist in regaining capacity to function more independently and make a valuable contribution to their on-going recovery.
-In addition to offering a Group Program patients will obtain assistance from the Nursing Coordinator who will help the patient with any additional issues related to their health and wellbeing.
-Any required Medical assistance will be overseen by the referring Psychiatrist or Medical Specialist.
+It is anticipated that the Transition to Home Program will assist patients to consolidate the gains made during their inpatient admission.
+It also helps patients to improve self-confidence, regain their ability to function more independently and make a valuable contribution to their own on-going recovery.

+In addition to attending the Group Program, patients will obtain assistance from the TTH Nursing Coordinator, who will help them with any additional issues related to their health and wellbeing.
+Any required medical assistance will be overseen by the referring Psychiatrist or Medical Specialist.